Radio Apac

 He noted that the number is expected to have increased, although the hospital conducts weekly clinical engagements with sickle cell patients.

-Apac Chief Administrative Officer (CAO), Mr Olaboro Emmy Ejuku, welcomed the acquisition, saying the machine will encourage parents with children suspected to have sickle cell disease to seek medical diagnosis.
+Apac Chief Administrative Officer (CAO), Mr Olaboro Emmy Ejuku, welcomed the acquisition, saying the machine will encourage parents of children suspected to have sickle cell disease to seek medical diagnosis.

 He noted that timely diagnosis would help reduce misconceptions in the community, including allegations of bewitchment.